This website provides you helpful information about Microchip

 After having been abroad for almost three years, I returned to

-Switzerland in late 2003 to pursue a Ph.D. in the field of
+Switzerland in late 2003 to pursue a Ph.D. study in the field of

 fourth-generation multiple-input multiple-output (MIMO)